 - memory impairments (confusion, cognitive impairments)

-- violent behaviors including sexual aggression or self-harm
+- violent behaviours including sexual aggression or self-harm

 - suicidal thoughts